 - a.
 Servicing Carriers (hereafter referred to as "carriers") must establish programs and procedures to ensure prompt settlements of warranted auto physical damage claims. - b.
-Carriers must establish procedures to permit prompt inspection of damage at drive-in locations or in the field and to make prompt claim payments of auto physical damage claims. - c.
+Carriers must establish procedures to permit prompt appraisal of damage and to make prompt claim payments of auto physical damage claims. - c.
 The Standard for assignment to an appraiser from the date the report is received or date of notice of recovery of theft is 2 business days. - d.
 The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2:04 Section 1e. - e.
 The Standard for payment of a first party auto physical damage claim under any Direct Payment Plan is 5 business days from completion of the appraisal on all repairable vehicles, subject to all other provisions of the Plan. - f.
 The Standard for payment of a first party auto physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form.